-2.7 IRF EXPERT PANELS
+2.6 IRF EXPERT PANELS

-Seven Expert Panels will review applications for the grant year 2018 (table 2).
+Seven Expert Panels will review applications for the grant year 2019 (table 2).
 Seven active scientists make up each Expert Panel, and they are selected for their expert knowledge in the relevant field.
 In the application form, the applicants select the Expert Panel in which they wish the application to be evaluated.
-The staff of the Icelandic Centre for Research may suggest a different Expert Panel for an application, but no application is transferred between Expert Panels without explicit prior consent from the principal investigator.
+The staff of Rannís may suggest a different Expert Panel for an application, but no application is transferred to another Expert panel without explicit prior consent from the principal investigator.
 See Section 4: Expert Panel guidelines, for additional information on the work of Expert Panel members.

-Questions regarding individual Expert Panels and scientific categories shall be directed to the staff of the Icelandic Centre for Research.
+Questions regarding individual Expert Panels and scientific categories shall be directed to the staff of Rannís.
 Applicants may under no circumstances be in contact with Expert Panel members during the review process.

-2.8 PLURIDISCIPLINARY (MULTI-, INTER-, AND TRANSDISCIPLINARY) PROPOSALS
+2.7 PLURIDISCIPLINARY (MULTI-, INTER-, AND TRANSDISCIPLINARY) PROPOSALS

 Pluridisciplinary projects interweave subject matters, theories, and/or research methods from more than one discipline.
-When applying for a grant for a pluridisciplinary project, applicants shall choose the Expert Panel which they consider best suited to consider the application, but shall also indicate other relevant disciplines that will be considered in the selection of external reviewers.
+When applying for a grant for a pluridisciplinary project, applicants should choose the Expert Panel which they consider best suited to consider the application, but shall also indicate other relevant disciplines that will be considered in the selection of external reviewers.
 In order for an application to be considered pluridisciplinary, it must include applicants with expertise in all disciplines identified in the application.